 But the day was just lovely.
 There was just enough food, plenty to drink, lively conversation, and everything looked… welll, blog-worthy.

 Little man was an absolute gentleman.
-He rocked a vest and snappy suspenders- until some spit up and other bodily functions got the best of the outfit.
+He rocked a vest and snappy Trend Suspenders– until some spit up and other bodily functions got the best of the outfit.

 He really was a trooper having so many people invade his turf and they are not exactly a quiet group.
 I think his face here and his pudgy hand flipping me off really says it all- seriously Momma, when can I nap?

-His naps were intermittent but he slept well overnight so I have a happy boy once again.
+His naps were intermittent but he slept well overnight since he used a lot of his energy on his baby walker, so I have a happy boy once again.
 I don’t regret hosting Easter at all but I am so so happy to have my house back to normal.
 Routine is essential for babies and (as we’re discovering) for parents too.
 I’m looking forward to a spring and summer filled with the normal schedule and small, manageable outings.
 Doesn’t that sound wildly exciting?

 My cousin Alex grabbed this shot of me smooching on my boy.
 It’s my favorite shot of the whole day.
 Just goes to show that no matter how Pinterest-worthy my brunch table is, this is what holidays are all about Charlie Brown.
 So good to see my family and share this precious little dude with everyone.